nerc-project/nerc-docs/docs/get-started/best-practices/best-practices-for-harvard.md

 - In file `/etc/ssh/sshd_config` change `PasswordAuthentication` to `no` to disable tunneled clear text passwords i.e. `PasswordAuthentication no`.

-- Uncomment the second line, and, if needed, change yes to no.
+- Uncomment the permit empty passwords option in the second line, and, if needed, change `yes` to `no` i.e. `PermitEmptyPasswords no`

 - Then run `service ssh restart`.